 Food, even in remote tented camps, is carefully prepared, and the local produce is refreshing.
-Generally, water throughout Southern Africa is safe to drink directly from the tap.
+Generally, water throughout Zimbabwe is safe to drink however we recommend you drink the bottled water that is provided.
+Do not allow yourself to become dehydrated.
 In remote areas water is usually boiled or bottled and is safe to drink but not from the tap.
-It is very important that you drink plenty of water especially during the warmer months; at least 4 to 6 pints is recommended to limit the effects of dehydration.
+It is very important that you drink plenty of water especially during the warmer months.
+It is generally recommended that guests drink at least 2 to 3 litres (4 to 6 pints) of water per day to limit the effects of dehydration.
 This excludes tea, coffee and alcoholic beverages, which act as diuretics and actually contributes to dehydration.